Skip to Content

 How Much Gravy to Make Per Person

 If you’re anything like me, you overdo the amount of food on Thanksgiving.
 Gravy is one thing that you shouldn’t skimp on.
 After all, how many times a year do you actually have turkey drippings?
-And don’t forget about the all-day snacking on leftovers that goes on the next day.
-Gravy is a must for the open-faced turkey sandwich!

-It does depend on the size of your turkey, however and the number of guests.
+It does depend on the size of your turkey, however, and the number of guests.
 Here is a handy chart that might help:

 Infographic on making turkey gravy, showing ratios between liquid, fat and flour for 6, 8, 12, 14 and 16 servings.